• National Secretary believes it is time for the crypto trade to move forward.

 The authority in the UK government would also be attracted to stablecoins after billionaire Elon Musk said once again that the tokens are a good investment source.
 It is to be remembered that Musk has been one of the main promoters of decentralized currencies such as BTC.

-Bank in England supports
+Bank in England supports the UK government

 Following the UK government’s statement on stablecoins, the foremost bank in England spoke about the regulations for decentralized trading.
 According to the Bank of England, crypto could be a risk for the traditional financial market and, therefore, must be regulated.